skpassegna/json-parser/README.md

-Sure, here's a more beginner-friendly version of the documentation:

-# skpassegna/json-parser: A Beginner's Guide
+# Json Parser: A Beginner's Guide

 `skpassegna/json-parser` is a powerful JSON parsing library for PHP that makes working with JSON data a breeze.
 Whether you're a beginner or an experienced developer, this library provides a simple and intuitive way to handle JSON data in your PHP applications.